frozencemetery/mivehind.net/_posts/2016-10-02-goodbye-old-site.md

 ---

 Some readers (I have readers!) have pointed out that older posts had broken images and links as the result of site layout changes.
-This has now (too the best of my knowledge) been fixed, but it did remind me that I wanted to make a post about the transition.
+This has now (to the best of my knowledge) been fixed, but it did remind me that I wanted to make a post about the transition.
 Herein be tech and technical commentary.